raajeshmenghwar/wazuh-soc-siem-solution/04-log-sources/office365-logs.md

 This guide is designed for beginners and breaks down each stage of the process, explaining key concepts in simple terms.

+## Note: Credit to Wazuh documentation, some screenshots taken from official documentation to make it easier and not having to mark out sensitive data.

 ### 1. Prerequisites